The Pressure Cooker Buying Guide

 It can be tricky to choose a pressure cooker size because it does not directly reflect how much food the pressure cooker can actually hold.

 Pressure cookers made by European and Asian manufacturers are actually sized in liters, not quarts.
 Those pressure cookers are “rounded down” to quarts to make it easier for consumers to choose a size, but they are in fact a little bit bigger.

 To further confuse things, pressure cookers should only be filled maximum 2/3 full for most foods and 1/2 full for grains and beans (since these foods expand and foam during cooking).

-Here are some sample ingredients – compare that to how much of each each food you usually make for your family to help you in your selection.
+Here’s a table of sample ingredients – compare that to how much of each food you usually make for your family to help you in your selection.

 Our rule of thumb (with extra wiggle room) is to calculate 1 quart/liter per person in the household.
 So a 6 qt will feed maximum 6 people, and an 8 qt will feed maximum 8, and so on – they can all feed fewer people, too.
 Bigger is not better with pressure cookers -get the smallest pressure cooker for your cooking needs.

 For most of our readers, who are either single or don’t have particularly large families, our top recommended sizes are 6 or 8 quart/liter pressure cooker.
 That’s because a large part of pressure cooker recipes found online and cookbooks are designed for this size cooker.
 If you can afford it, and you’re going “stovetop”, buy a set with two sizes that share one pressure cooking lid – the smaller base (called pressure pan) is great for making very small quantities, sauces, sides and small-batch jams.